Jalle19/eda-modbus-bridge/README.md

 ### POST /setting/{setting}/{value}

 Changes the setting to the specified value.
-HTTP 400 is thrown if the value specified is out of range or invalid.
+HTTP 400 is returned if the value specified is out of range or invalid.

 Returns the new setting values, like this: